ethereum/ethereum-org-website/src/content/contributing/funding-rounds/participating/index.md

 Eligibility criteria are subject to change, and disputes will be arbitrated by the ethereum.org core team.
 For questions reach out to us on [Discord](/discord/).

-<ButtonLink href="/contributing/funding-rounds/participating/registering/">Learn how to register</ButtonLink>
+<ButtonLink href="/contributing/funding-rounds/participating/registering/">Learn how to register as a recipient</ButtonLink>

 ## Allocators {#allocators}